What is a critical journal ? - by Martin Parker and Robyn Thomas July 2011

 - Further information

-- Standard papers: We welcome original papers of up to 10,000 words.
+- Standard papers: We welcome original papers of up to 10,000 words including references.

-- Speaking Out papers: Provocative and polemical essays, written to challenge contemporary orthodoxies in our field (4,000 words maximum).
+- Speaking Out papers: Provocative and polemical essays, written to challenge contemporary orthodoxies in our field (4,000 words maximum excluding references).

-- Connexions: Essays that tie together contemporary social problems and the study of organizing, emphasizing connections between theory and practice, between the international political and economic order and organizational analysis, and between action and disinterested observation (6,000 words maximum).
+- Connexions: Essays that tie together contemporary social problems and the study of organizing, emphasizing connections between theory and practice, between the international political and economic order and organizational analysis, and between action and disinterested observation (6,000 words maximum including references).

 - We will also publish replies to any of our published articles, in any format, but only if the quality of the response justifies it.

-- Book Reviews: We publish book review essays (normally 1,000 words) of books on topics that fall within the scope of the journal.
+- Book Reviews: We publish book review essays (maximum of 1,500 words) of books on topics that fall within the scope of the journal.
 These are usually commissioned by our book review editors, but do approach us if you wish to review a particular book.

 Organization operates a strictly blinded peer review process in which the reviewers’ and author's names are withheld, though reviewers may reveal their names at their own discretion.
 All manuscripts are reviewed initially by the Editors and only those papers that meet the editorial standards of the journal, and fit within its aims and scope, will be sent to an Associate Editor to consider for outside review.
 Each manuscript is reviewed by at least two reviewers.